 Glaser, B. G. and Strauss, A. L. 2009.
 The Discovery of Grounded Theory: Strategies for Qualitative Research.
 New Brunswick, NJ: Transaction Books.

+Hacking, I. 1999.
+The Social Construction of What?.
+Harvard University Press.

 Harel, S. 2015.
-"Israel’s Asylum Mechanism: The Process of Transferring Asylum Requests from the UN Commission on Refugees to the State of Israel."
-In Where Levinsky Meets Asmara: Social and Legal Aspects of Israeli Asylum Policy, edited by Tally Kritamen-Amir, 43-87 Jerusalem: Van Leer Institute (Hebrew).
+“Israel’s Asylum Mechanism: The Process of Transferring Asylum Requests from the UN Commission on Refugees to the State of Israel.”
+In Where Levinsky Meets Asmara: Social and Legal Aspects of Israeli Asylum Policy, edited by Tally Kritamen-Amir, 43–87 Jerusalem: Van Leer Institute (Hebrew).

 Kemp, A. 2008.
-"Managing Immigration, Strengthening Citizenship: The Reform for Establishing the Status of Children of Work Migrants in Israel."
-In Citizenship Gaps: Immigration, Fertility, and Identity in Israel, edited by R. Yona and A. Kemp, 92-122.
+“Managing Immigration, Strengthening Citizenship: The Reform for Establishing the Status of Children of Work Migrants in Israel.”
+In Citizenship Gaps: Immigration, Fertility, and Identity in Israel, edited by R. Yona and A. Kemp, 92–122.
 Jerusalem: Van Leer Institute and Kibbutz Hameuchad (Hebrew).